What is fibromyalgia?

 Each person’s symptoms may vary.
 But chronic pain is the most common symptom.
 The pain most often affects the muscles and the points where muscles attach to bones.
 These are the ligaments and tendons.

-Pain may start in one part of your body, such as your neck and shoulders.
-Any part of the body can be affected..
-The pain ranges from mild to severe.
-It may feel like burning, soreness, stiffness, aching, or gnawing pain.
-You may have sore spots in certain parts of your muscles.
-It may feel like arthritis, but it’s not a condition that gets worse.
-And it doesn't damage muscles or bones.
+Pain may start in 1 part of your body, such as your neck and shoulders.
+But any part of the body may be affected.
+The pain ranges from mild to severe, with "flare ups" and times of improvement.
+The discomfort from fibromyalgia may feel like burning, soreness, stiffness, aching, or gnawing pain, often times with sore spots in certain parts of your muscles.
+The pain may feel like arthritis.
+But it doesn't damage muscles or bones.

 Other common symptoms of fibromyalgia include: